 Under his leadership, the Library’s major initiatives include those related to immigrant integration and citizenship, sustainability, civic engagement, digital inclusion and lifelong learning.
 He has expanded the library’s reach into the city’s diverse communities through partnerships with several community-based organizations.

-Szabo has more than 20 years of leadership experience in public libraries.
+He has more than 30 years of leadership experience in public libraries, previously serving as the director of the Atlanta-Fulton Public Library System, Clearwater (FL) Public Library System, Palm Harbor (FL) Public Library and Robinson (IL) Public Library District.
 Throughout his career, Szabo has championed innovative library services that address critical community needs in areas including health disparities, workforce development, adult literacy, school readiness and emergent literacy for preschoolers.
-He also has extensive experience in consensus building and outreach to diverse communities.

-Szabo received his master’s degree in information and library studies at University of Michigan and his bachelor’s degree in telecommunications from University of Alabama.
+Szabo received his master’s degree in information and library studies at the University of Michigan and his bachelor’s degree in telecommunications from the University of Alabama.
 He completed the Senior Executives in State and Local Government program at Harvard University’s John F. Kennedy School of Government.
-He participated in a Group Study Exchange with Rotary International, visiting libraries and archives in Sicily and the Aeolian Islands.
+He also participated in a Group Study Exchange with Rotary International Foundation, visiting libraries and archives in Sicily and the Aeolian Islands.

 He currently serves as Chair of the Board of Trustees of OCLC and on the Board of Directors for the University of Southern California’s Center for Library Leadership and Management.
 He has previously served on the Executive Boards of the Urban Libraries Council and California Humanities and as president of the Florida Library Association.